apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 :Profile:          the Profile of this server or ALL, meaning this row shows data for multiple servers, and the row shows the sum of all values.
-:Edge Cache Group: the edge cache group short name or ALL, meaning this row shows data for multiple servers, and the row shows the sum of all values.
+:Edge Cache Group: the edge :term:`Cache Group` short name or ALL, meaning this row shows data for multiple servers, and the row shows the sum of all values.
 :Host Name:        the host name of the server or ALL, meaning this row shows data for multiple servers, and the row shows the sum of all values.
 :Healthy:          indicates if this cache is healthy according to the Health Protocol.
 A row with ALL in any of the columns will always show a |checkmark|, this column is valid only for individual EDGE caches.
 :Admin:            shows the administrative status of the server.